chain-gun-archived/chaingun-sear/README.md

-# gunDB SEA Revisited
+# @chaingun/sear

-A refactor of Gun's SEA logic in typescript, not dependent on gun.js
+A refactor of Gun's SEA logic in TypeScript, not dependent on gun.js